 The compensation portion of this year’s bonus was higher than any year in the past, and then in a completely unexpected move The Boss Men Decided to throw me another few bucks on top of the compensation schedule piece because the firm, as a whole, did really well.

-What I am Doing With The Extra Cash
+What I am Doing With The Extra Cash from my Bonus

 As you may have guessed from my recent posts on extra payments when dealing with an amortization loan, I have a few amortization loans.
 In addition to the all too common, student loan and mortgage debt, I also have a car loan that is been alive for way too long.